Health care and front-line workers could be key to hotly contested Ottawa West-Nepean | CBC News

 While home care policies are touted as a way to keep people out of long-term care facilities, people with complex care such as dementia may require around-the-clock care.

-Ottawa West-Nepean is also home to several retirement and long-term care facilities, such as the privately-owned Revera Carlingview Manor and the municipally-run Peter D. Clark Centre.
+Ottawa West-Nepean is also home to several retirement and long-term care facilities, such as the privately owned Revera Carlingview Manor and the city-run Peter D. Clark Centre.

 LTC changes needed

-CARP Ottawa, the local chapter of the Canadian Association for Retired Persons, is in the midst of a campaign called Change LTC Now, calling for provincial parties to support the restructuring of long-term care homes.
+CARP Ottawa, the local chapter of the Canadian Association for Retired Persons, is in the midst of a campaign called Change LTC Now.
+It calls for provincial parties to support the restructuring of long-term care homes.

 "The issue is if something isn't done now, while people finally understand what the problems are, people will forget," said Kathy Wright with CARP Ottawa.